neel216/resume_analyzer/README.md

 Each OS release should be stable, but if your program is not working on macOS, try using a Windows machine as the program has the most support for Windows or consider running a Windows virtual machine or dual-booting using [Bootcamp](https://support.apple.com/boot-camp).

 ## Development
-Add any new dependencies into `requirements.txt`.
-They will be automatically detected by `setup.py`.
+Add any new dependencies into `requirements.txt` for Windows.
+They will be automatically detected by `setup.py` (only for Windows).
+Dependencies for macOS must be manually put into `reviewer.command`. macOS installation is stable, but the bash script should be cleaned up and dependent on `requirements.txt` not for manual depednency updates.
 Page count functions are dependent on macOS support for the `pywin32` library.